-The QVH musculoskeletal outpatient team consists of nine experienced chartered physiotherapists who specialise in the detailed assessment and management of musculoskeletal problems, including:
+The QVH musculoskeletal (MSK) outpatient team consists of nine experienced chartered physiotherapists who specialise in the detailed assessment and management of musculoskeletal problems, including:

 - Spinal problems